kathykuwaye/eng-handbook/README.md

 I am organized and particular.
 I like a tidy environment.
 I like to see clean code.

 I am an avid note taker.
 I take notes in meetings and in 1:1’s to help me remember what was discussed.
-Please note I am in fact paying attention to you.
+Please note, I am in fact paying attention to you.

 I appreciate when people do their homework and research the best solution, the best product or the best idea.